Inside the World of School Nursing: Insights from Gloria Barrera’s Dual Role as Educator and Care Provider

 By Ella Coley, C2ST Intern, Waubonsee Community College

-Nurse Gloria E. Barrera, MSN, RN, PEL-CSN (Certified School Nurse), plays a crucial role in her students’ daily lives at a high school in the Chicago suburbs, balancing the management of medical files and actively caring for unwell students.
-Additionally, she works as a co-director of the online RN to BSN program at the University of Illinois Chicago (UIC), assisting college students who are registered nurses in earning their Bachelor’s in the Science of Nursing.
-She also serves on boards across the community and nation to advocate for progress and equity in the nursing field.
-In this interview, Nurse Barrera discusses her background in nursing, the challenges and rewards of her job, and advice and information on nursing school.
+Gloria E. Barrera, MSN, RN, PEL-CSN (Certified School Nurse), plays a crucial role in her students’ daily lives at a high school in the Chicago suburbs, leading the school health services team, providing healthcare services to over 2,500 students, and serving as the chief health compliance officer.
+Additionally, she is a co-director of the online RN to BSN program at the University of Illinois Chicago (UIC), overseeing a high-quality, rigorous program designed for the working registered nurse.
+The RN-BSN program focuses on enhancing clinical thinking, evidence-based practice, health assessment skills, leadership and management ability, quality and safety knowledge, nursing informatics utilization, population-focused nursing and health promotion, and an overall understanding of the broadened role of the nurse and issues facing nurses and healthcare in the US and globally.
+She also serves on various nursing boards at the state and national levels to advocate for progress and equity in the nursing field.
+In this interview, Barrera discusses her background in nursing, the challenges and rewards of her current role, and advice and information on nursing school.
 Her 16+ years of experience offer valuable insight into how nursing professionals contribute to a healthy and supportive school environment, aiding the entire community.

 From The Beginning

 Gloria’s passion for nursing and healthcare first sparked in her youth.
 After spending time in a coma as a toddler and hearing her family’s stories about the compassionate nurses who cared for her, she felt a deep connection to the field and was inspired to pursue the career.
-Once she completed high school, she attended St Xavier University and graduated in 2007 with a Bachelor’s in the Science of Nursing (BSN).
+Once she completed high school, she attended Saint Xavier University and graduated in 2007 with a Bachelor of Science in Nursing (BSN).
 She then became a nurse at a level 1 trauma center, where she worked for two years helping patients with severe injuries and needing critical care.
 However, she missed the aspect of public health that she experienced as an undergraduate in her community health nursing rotation.
 During that rotation, Barerra learned of her passion for connecting with others and building relationships with patients over time.
 The environment of trauma nursing doesn’t include much long-term care that allows for a deeper connection with patients.
 This ultimately led her to follow her passion and change specialties to become a school nurse and nurse educator.

 Life As A School Nurse